-In 1740, Samuel Miller built a clapboard farmhouse for his bride, Sabra Clark, in the West Fields of Elizabeth Town along an Indian trail.
+In 1740, a man named Samuel Miller built a clapboard farmhouse for his bride, Sabra, in the West Fields of Elizabeth Town along a Native American trail.
 The family owned about 100 acres of land, stretching to what is now downtown Westfield.
-In his will, Samuel left to his widow "the privilege of my two middle rooms and the chambers over them, privilege to go up in said chambers through the other rooms, and the privilege of one quarter of cellar and to go in and out of same when and with what she pleases."
-In 1784, Joseph Cory purchased the house and it remained in the Cory family for another 137 years.
+In 1784, Joseph Cory, part of another prominent local family, purchased the house, which remained in the Cory family for another 137 years.